robertZaufall/mindmanager_ai/readme.md

 If you want to run local models with Ollama or GPT4All you have to have either a newer Apple Mac model with M1, M2, M3 processor or a desktop or notebook with NVidia graphic card with at least 8GB graphic ram.

 ### General
 You can have more than one open document in MindManager.
-The document which should be processed musst be the active document.
+The document which should be processed must be the active document.
 For every processing a new document with the new topics will be created.

 To process the whole map, select the central topic (for right-clicking) or no topic at all (call macro manually (Windows), choose Automator Workflow from Mindmanager Menu -> Services or call the python script from VSCode or commandline `python3 process.py <action> <format>`.